 A natural wonder beholds your soul as soon as you step down through the stairs of Belum Caves.
 Tucked in the interiors of Kunoor district of Andhra Pradesh, Belum caves is the second largest cave system in Indian Subcontinent.
 These natural caves are millions of years old and had been known to locals for ages.
 You will not believe that these caves were used to dump waste of nearby places.
 Thanks to the decade long efforts of few local residents of Belum village, state government declared the site as protected in 1988 and caves were developed as tourist attraction to be opened for public visit from 2002 onwards.

-It was in the mid of nowhere when our bus conductor signaled us to get down on the highway.
+After exploring Gandikota Fort, we boarded a bus to Belum caves.
+After about an hour and half, it was in the mid of nowhere when our bus conductor signaled us to get down on the highway.
 Bewildered, we got down to find an entrance with Belum Caves board.
 We confirmed with locals at the gate and they pointed to the paved road going inside.
 As we walked in, we were welcomed by huge Buddha statue smiling at us.

 We had reached well in time and bought tickets (Rs 50 for India citizens and Rs 300 for foreigners) as soon as ticket counter opened at 10 AM (Cave timings: 10 AM to 5 PM).
 Crossing the groups of school children lined up near entry gate for their weekend trip, we quickly walked down the stairs to enter the caves.
 A mystical open chamber welcomed us with creepers on the walls as we stood right in the center looking up at sky through the top circle.